Jonas Brothers: 2007–2008: Jonas Brothers

 They also performed "We Got the Party" with Miley Cyrus in the episode, which premiered after High School Musical 2 and was viewed by 10.7 million people that night.
 On August 24, the Jonas Brothers performed two songs at the Miss Teen USA contest.
 On August 26, the Jonas Brothers co-presented an award with Miley Cyrus at the Teen Choice Awards.
 On November 18, 2007, they performed at the American Music Awards, performing the song "S.O.S."
 On November 22, the brothers appeared in the 81st annual Macy's Thanksgiving Day Parade.
 For their final performance of 2007, the three brothers performed their singles "Hold On" and "S.O.S." at Dick Clark's New Year's Rockin' Eve.
-The Jonas Brothers kicked off their Look Me in the Eyes Tour on January 31, 2008, in Tucson, Arizona.
+The Jonas Brothers kicked off their When You Look Me in the Eyes Tour on January 31, 2008, in Tucson, Arizona.
 They performed several new songs on the tour that were slated to be on their third studio album, A Little Bit Longer.
 The Jonas Brothers made their acting debut in Season 2 of the Disney Channel series Hannah Montana, where they guest starred and performed "We Got The Party With Us" on the episode "Me and Mr. Jonas and Mr. Jonas and Mr. Jonas".
 In 2008, they collaborated with Miley Cyrus on her 3D concert film Hannah Montana & Miley Cyrus: Best of Both Worlds Concert, filmed during Cyrus' Best of Both Worlds Tour, where they sang "We Got The Party With Us" with Cyrus as Hannah Montana.
-While on the Look Me in the Eyes Tour, the Jonas Brothers filmed a Disney Channel reality short series entitled, Jonas Brothers: Living the Dream, that premiered on Disney Channel.
+While on the When You Look Me in the Eyes Tour, the Jonas Brothers filmed a Disney Channel reality short series entitled, Jonas Brothers: Living the Dream, that premiered on Disney Channel.